 A nonzero value in the Next TWT subfield when the frame is transmitted by a TWT responding STA, a TWT scheduling AP, or by any HE STA to a peer STA that supports TWT.

-The value of the Next TWT shall be selected from existing TWT values for a TWT session if the Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 0The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 1.
+The value of the Next TWT shall be selected from existing TWT values for an individual TWT agreement if the Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 0 and shall be selected from existing TWT values for a broadcast TWT schedule regardless of the value of the Flexible TWT Schedule Support field received from the peer STA

+The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 1.

+The All TWT field is 1 if the resumption applies to all broadcast TWT schedules followed by the TWT scheduled STA and/or to all individual TWT agreements followed by the TWT responding STA(#16427)

 A Next TWT subfield that is present when the frame is transmitted by a TWT requesting STA, a TWT scheduled STA, or any HE STA to a peer STA that supports TWT.

 The Next TWT indicates the earliest TWT at which the TWT session is resumed and shall be selected from existing TWT values for that TWT session if the Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 0.

+The All TWT field is 1 if the resumption applies to all broadcast TWT schedules followed by the TWT scheduled STA and to all individual TWT agreements followed by the TWT requesting STA(#16427)

-The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 1.
-NOTE—In such case, the TWT requesting STA or TWT scheduled STA or peer STA that transmitted the TWT Information frame preserves the PM mode from the time it sent the TWT Information frame to the time it is expected to wake up.
+The Next TWT may contain any nonzero value if Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 1. (#16428)

 A Next TWT subfield that is not present when the frame is transmitted by a TWT requesting STA or a TWT scheduled STA to indicate suspension of the TWT session.

+The All TWT subfield is 1 if the suspension applies to all broadcast TWT schedules followed by the TWT scheduled STA and to all individual TWT agreements followed by the TWT requesting STA(#16427)

+NOTE—Information exchanged with TWT Information frames does not modify the TWT parameters of any existing TWT session except when the TWT Information frame is sent under flexible TWT (see 27.7.4.4).(#16426, 16427, 16425)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 16428):

-The TWT Information frame may have the All TWT subfield set to 1 to indicate suspend, or resume all broadcast TWT sessions (see 27.7.4.3 (TWT information for broadcast TWT)), all individual TWT sessions (see 27.7.4.2 (TWT information for individual TWT)), and additionally provide flexible TWTs (see 27.7.4.4 (TWT information for flexible TWT)).
+The use of TWT Information frames for suspending and/or resuming existing individual TWT sessions is described in 27.7.4.2 (TWT information for individual TWT).
+The use of TWT Information frames for suspending and/or resuming existing broadcast TWT sessions is described in 27.7.4.3 (TWT Information for broadcast TWT).
+The use of TWT Information frames for providing a flexible TWT that is independent of any existing TWT sessions is described in 27.7.4.4 (TWT information for flexible TWT).(#16428)

 TWT information for individual TWT